peto85/school-schedules/README.md

 SchoolSchedules
 ===============

-Please read these instructions to set up the environment.
-Also, there are comments and notes that are important to understand some of the decisions taken.
+Please read these instructions to run the exercise application.
+Also, there are some comments and thoughts that are important to understand some of the decisions made while working on this project.

 Enjoy!

-## Requirements
+# Requirements

 1. Docker
 2. PHP 7.0+ (if want to run the tests)

-## Installation
+# Installation

 Once you have downloaded the repo, you can run the docker environment using [docker-compose](https://docs.docker.com/compose/):
 ```
 $ docker-compose up -d
 ```

-If everything went smooth, you can now install the project dependencies using [composer](https://getcomposer.org/) (which is already downloaded in the php docker container):
+If everything went well, you can now install the project dependencies by running [composer](https://getcomposer.org/) (which is already downloaded in the php docker container):
 ```
 $ docker-compose run php composer install
 ```

 Finally, you need to add an entry for the chosen domain name for this application in your [hosts](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/) file:
 ```
 127.0.0.1 schoolschedules.dev
 ```

+*Note:* The IP address might need to be different depending on your docker installation.
+You might have to find the docker machine ip by using  `docker-machine ip <name of your machine>`.

-## Usage
+# Usage

-These endpoints are available:
+The following endpoints are available:

 ### GET /job
 Get a random job (or a specific job if a `uuid` parameter is provided)